emberjs/rfcs/text/0000-default-workspace-settings.md

 ## Summary

-Adding the default workspace settings will help new developers to start working in Ember project.
+Adding the default workspace settings will help new developers to start working in Ember projects.

 ## Motivation